zheeeng/export-from-json/README.md

 ### In Node.js server

-`exportFromJSON` returns what the `processor` option returns, we can consider such a server side usage for providing converting/downloading service:
+`exportFromJSON` returns what the option `processor` returns, we can use it on server side for providing a converting/downloading service:

 ```javascript
 const http = require('http')